 Satellite identifiers are dealt with in the routine GETSATID, called from SURAD.
 The ODB contains the identifiers as given in the original BUFR messages.
 Lists of identifiers for which data exist in any given ODB are prepared in the routine SURAD.
-The routine GETSATID matches those BUFR satellite identifiers with the more traditional satellite numbers, used by the RT-code (e.g. 10 for NOAA-10 and 5 for METEOSAT-5).
-The id-conversion tables can be modified through the namelist NAMSATS.
+The routine GETSATID matches those BUFR satellite identifiers with the platform and satellite numbers used by the RT-code (e.g. platform 1, satellite 10 for NOAA-10).
+New satellite IDs need to be defined in GETSATID, but the id-conversion tables can also be modified through the namelist NAMSATS.

 The various types of radiance data in the IFS are also classified by sensor.
-Each satellite sensor is assigned a number, defined in the module YOMTVRAD.
+Each satellite sensor is assigned a number, defined in the module YOMSATS.
 The sensor number is used as index to various tables containing observation errors, BgQC thresholds, VarQC parameters, the $J{\rm o}$ -table JOT, etc. See the routine DEFRUN.